 Annex A of the safety code also contains the Launch Site Guidelines.

-- Let us know. what you've called yourself (so we can advertise your if you want us to)
+- Let us know what you've called yourself (so we can advertise your club if you want us to)

-- If you want to formalise your club there are a few extra steps you will have to complete in order to acheieve this.
+- If you want to formalise your club there are a few extra steps you will have to complete in order to achieve this.